cncf/tag-security/assessments/guide/self-assessment.md

 * Development Pipeline.
 A description of the testing and review processes that the software undergoes as it is developed and built.
-Be sure to include specific information such as if contributers are required to sign commits, if any container images immutable and signed, how many reviewers before merging, any automated checks for vulnerabilities, etc.
+Be sure to include specific information such as if contributors are required to sign commits, if any container images immutable and signed, how many reviewers before merging, any automated checks for vulnerabilities, etc.
 * Communication Channels.
 Reference where you document how to reach your team or